FeliciaTay/odetoslack/README.md

 # odetoslack
 This is a Slack application which will be deployed through Zappa.
 Zappa is a Python package that bundles up the web application written in Flask and deploys to AWS Lambda.
-The backend database can be hosted on AWS RDS, using MySQL database.
+The backend database involved is MySQL database, which can be hosted on AWS RDS.

+odetoslack is an education tool that allows students to answer quiz questions set by teachers.
+Interfaces have been added to allow teachers to create question sets, store questions as well as see statistics of students' attempts, all within Slack itself!

 ## Setting up
-The below instructions include the setting up of AWS Lambda and AWS RDS.
-If an AWS group has already been set up, Step 5 can be omitted.
+The below instructions include the setting up of access key on AWS (Step 5), the setting up of the MySQL database needed (Steps 11-13) and the creation of the application on Slack itself (Steps 14-18).
+If already completed prior, the respective steps can omitted. <br/>
+Basic SQL and Python knowledge is assumed.

+Instructions: <br/>
+(This set of instructions is last updated on 16.6.2021) <br/>
 Note: Only Python 3.6, 3.7 or 3.8 is supported.

-Instructions:
 1. Clone this repository.

 2. Using command prompt, navigate to the repository folder.